UoB-Mathematics-Students/UoB-Mathematics/README.md

 ------------
 If you wish to contribute to a particular module, follow the steps outlined [here](How-to-use-git.md).

 The main format used should be LaTeX, or plain text.
-If you wish to submit a Microsoft Word document or similar, please email [UoBMathsGithub@googlemail.com][contact].
-Ideally, there will be no Word documents.
+If you wish to submit a a non-text file, please email [UoBMathsGithub@googlemail.com][contact].
+(Please try not to submit word documents).

 ###What if it isn't working?
 If you have read through the [tutorial][tutorial-link], but it isn't making sense, you can post your changes/resources on the Facebook group, or you can email [UoBMathsGithub@googlemail.com][contact] and an owner of the repository will try to include them.